Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists excavated at Tinshemet cave, just 10 km from Nesher Ramla, and discovered five ancient tombs in the cave.

-The graves date back 130,000 years, burying a species of human with characteristics different from any previously known species.
+The graves date back 130,000 years, burying a human species with characteristics different from any previously known species.

 They were buried in a fetal position, and the presence of red ochre mineral pigment in the graves may have been used as part of an ancient burial ritual.

-Researchers also discovered stone artifacts made using the Levallois technique, meaning they were humped on one side, flat on the other, and had sharp edges.
+Researchers also discovered stone artifacts made using the Levallois technique, meaning they have one hump, one flat side, and sharp edges.

 There are also bones of large mammals such as an extinct species of bison, horses, deer and gazelles.